-This course prepares students to progress onto the Level 3 BTEC Health and Social care courses, which are offered at Temple Moor in the Sixth form.
-We also offer the NCFE CACHE Health and Social Care course to students in 6th form who would benefit from an extra year of learning.
+This course prepares students to progress onto the Level 3 BTEC Health and Social care courses, which are offered at Temple Moor sixth form.

-About 3 million people in the UK work in the health and social care sectors, which is equivalent to 1 in every 10 people.
-Demand for both health care and social care is likely to continue to rise due to the ageing population, so it is undisputable that it plays a key role in UK society.
+About 3 million people in the UK work in the health and social care sectors.
+Demand for both health care and social care is likely to continue to rise due to the ageing population.
 Studying this subject can lead to a wide range of careers including professions in the NHS, childcare sectors, teaching and many more.